LandRegistry/local-land-charges/migration/delivering-migration.md

           <h3><span class='heading-content'>Using the Data Analysis Dashboard</span></h3>
         </div>
         <div class='step-by-step-content'>
+          <h4 class='heading-small'>Purpose</h4>
           <p>The Data Analysis Dashboard (dashboard) is a tool used by HM Land Registry to help local authorities get a better understanding of the current condition of their digital data.
 The output report from the tool will inform the local authority of the volume and type of data improvement work that is needed to ensure it is ready for migration onto the digital register.</p>
+          <h4 class='heading-small'>Best practice</h4>
           <p>The earlier a data extract can be provided to HM Land Registry so it can be run through the dashboard the better.</p>
-          <p>This will provide a comprehensive insight into the size of the task facing the local authority and will also highlight areas where HM Land Registry may be able to help by completing the data improvement work for them.</p>
+          <p>The dashboard report provides comprehensive insight into the size of the task facing the local authority and will also highlight areas where HM Land Registry may be able to help by completing the data improvement work for them.</p>
-          <p>Several dashboards can be run over the duration of the migration journey to keep track of progress made with the data improvement work.</p>
+          <p>Several dashboards can be run during migration to track the progress of the data improvement work.</p>
           <h4 class='heading-small'>Benefits</h4>
           <p>Early understanding of the type and volume of data improvement work that will need to be completed.</p>
           <p>Ability to plan resources to carry out the required data improvement work.</p>